Bluejuice

 Bluejuice was an Australian band based in Sydney, active between 2000 and 2014.
 The group's final line-up consisted of co-lead vocalists Jake Stone and Stavros Yiannoukas, bassist Jamie Cibej, and drummer James Hauptmann.
-The band released three studio albums Problems, Head of the Hawk, and Company, as well as a greatest hits album in 2014.
+The band released three studio albums, Problems, Head of the Hawk, and Company, as well as a greatest hits album in 2014.

 History

 2000–2006: Career beginning and EPs

 In 2003, the band released their debut extended play Zebraaazz.
 In 2003, the band won the Musicoz Australian Independent Music Award, which aims to promote and encourage artists from the independent music community.

-In 2005, a second extended play titled, The Good Luck Pig was released.
+In 2005, a second extended play titled The Good Luck Pig was released.

 2007–2008: Problems

 Bluejuice released their debut studio album Problems in August 2007.
 Problems was well received by Rolling Stone magazine in Australia, which awarded the album a four out of five rating.

 The band's single, "Vitriol", enjoyed airplay on the Australian national radio network Triple J, being the second most popular track in 2007 and ultimately reaching No. 11 in the Triple J Hottest 100, 2007.
 "Vitriol" ranked number 67 in the Australian Rolling Stone Magazine's 100 Best songs of 2007.
-The video clip for "Vitriol" won best clip at Sunscreen Video Awards in 2007..
+The video clip for "Vitriol" won best clip at Sunscreen Video Awards in 2007.

 2009–2010: Head of the Hawk

 In 2009, Bluejuice signed to the Australian record label Dew Process and recorded their second studio album at Big Jesus Burger in Sydney with producer/mixer Chris Shaw (Bob Dylan, Public Enemy, Super Furry Animals, Weezer).
 The album's lead single "Broken Leg" debuted on the Australian Singles Chart at number 47 on 23 August 2009.
 They released the album Head of the Hawk on 18 September 2009, and it debuted at No. 37 on the Australian Albums Chart.
 "Broken Leg" eventually peaked at No. 27 on the Australian Singles Chart and was certified gold.
 "Broken Leg" polled at No. 5 in the Triple J Hottest 100, 2009.
 The band promoted the album by performing the song on Channel Seven's Sunrise and Channel Nine's Wide World of Sports.

-AT the ARIA Music Awards of 2009, "Broken Leg" was nominated for Breakthrough Artist and Best Video.
+At the ARIA Music Awards of 2009, "Broken Leg" was nominated for Breakthrough Artist and Best Video.

-The album's second single was "(Ain't) Telling the Truth", was released in February 2010 and "Head of the Hawk" followed later in the year.
+The album's second single "(Ain't) Telling the Truth" was released in February 2010 and "Head of the Hawk" followed later in the year.
 In September 2010, Hawthorn Football Club players Ben Stratton, Jarryd Morton, Matt Suckling and Liam Shiels re-enacted the "Broken Leg" video clip live as part of the 2010 Player Review on the AFL Footy Show.